Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Tree Covers: Definitions and Basic Properties

-As a variation of (non-spanning) tree covers, we consider here the following definition of \textit{HST covers}, where the input graph, or metric space, is covered by a collection of ultrametrics, that can be thought of as HSTs (see Definition \ref{def:HST}).
+As a variation of (non-spanning) tree covers, we also consider the following notion of \textit{HST covers}, where the input graph is covered by a collection of ultrametrics, that can be thought of as HSTs (see Definition \ref{def:HST}).